malithj/scaling-book/gpus.md

 {% enddetails %}

-**Question 5 [2-way AllGather cost]:** Consider the cost of an AllGather over exactly 2 nodes.
-What is it, precisely?
-Make sure to calculate the precise cost and not the approximation.
+**Question 5 [2-way AllGather cost]:** Calculate the precide cost of an AllGather of $B$ bytes over exactly 2 nodes. *Make sure to calculate the precise cost and not the approximation, and consider both the intrea-node and cross-node cost.*

 {% details Click here for the answer. %}